Peppershaker/ds_project_turning_around_polish_grocer/README.md

 Please view the JupyterNotebooks for details.

 ### Part 2: Combining Business Understanding Through EDA With Strategic Analysis To Recommend A Repositioning
-#### Below is the presentation on recommendations and the strategic analysis undertaken
+Below is the presentation on recommendations and the strategic rationale

 ![grocerpic-0](https://user-images.githubusercontent.com/15576531/71803770-a3ec7400-302f-11ea-80a1-6927faf245d9.jpg)
 ![grocerpic-1](https://user-images.githubusercontent.com/15576531/71803771-a3ec7400-302f-11ea-837f-ccd7ead39b10.jpg)